 Puerto Quetzal, Guatemala

-Guatemalan Rum, Aged in the Clouds; and Antigua Sightseeing Tour
+Guatemalan Rum Aged in the Clouds & Antigua Sightseeing

 Information not currently available.

 Travel by coach through the Guatemalan lowlands -- rich and fertile and planted mostly in sugar cane.
 Four volcanoes -- Agua, Fuego, Acatenango and Pacaya -- dominate a landscape formed by the meeting of various tectonic plates.

 Tour one of the most famous colonial cities in America from the comfort of your air-conditioned motorcoach.
 Changing scenery and varying ecosystems and microclimates are your companions as you reach 5,000 feet above sea level and arrive at the city that once was the capital of the Kingdom of Guatemala -- Antigua.
 At one time, the kingdom included all of Guatemala, Belize, El Salvador, Honduras, Nicaragua and Costa Rica, as well as the state of Chiapas in Mexico.
 The "new" city of Antigua was built in 1543 to be one of the three most beautiful cities of the Spanish Indies.
 Today, it is a UNESCO World Heritage Site.
 Earthquake-prone Antigua boasts a variety of architectural styles, most of which date back to before 1775.
 Since then, the city has become a living museum with a distinct nostalgia for it splendid past evident among its cobblestone streets.